 - Social Participation: WordPress facilitates social participation, by providing plugins for forums, and social networking.
 A participator does not necessarily have to be a registered student on your Moodle site.
 This could help add content on your website and make it popular.

 - Events: WordPress has event management plugins as well, which can help you manage any e-learning events you plan to host.

 WordPress Moodle Integration

 It is understood, that since WordPress is a completely different platform, you’d have to set up a different site.
 But maintaining two different sites can be an overhead.
-And in such cases you’d want options to automate several processes involved.
-The point of integration, is ‘selling the Moodle courses’.
+And in such cases, you’d want options to automate several processes involved.
+The point of integration is ‘selling the Moodle courses’.
 And this would mean integrating WooCommerce (WordPress) and Moodle.
 This is where the Edwiser Bridge: The WordPress Moodle integration Plugin could help you.
 This plugin automatically imports Moodle courses onto your WordPress website.
 The courses are imported as products, which are sold from your WordPress+WooCommerce store.
-A major advantage students purchasing your courses receive, is that they are auto-enrolled for the courses they purchase.
+One major advantage of students purchasing your courses is that they are auto-enrolled for the courses they purchase.

 With Edwiser Bridge integrating WordPress and Moodle, you have a solution that works.
 And with the Single Sign-on extension, students can seamlessly transition from your WordPress website to Moodle.
 You can also sell your courses easily (using WooCommerce and the WooCommerce Integration plugin for Edwiser Bridge), you can search engine optimize your content, and can drive traffic to the website, using an active blog.
 What do you think about this idea?
 Sounds like something that could help you?
 Do let me know your thoughts and comments, using the comment section below!